ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    If your {{site.data.keyword.cis_short_notm}} instance supports multiple domains, you can also assign **Reader** role to the {{site.data.keyword.cis_short_notm}} instance and **Manager** to the specific domain that is you are using for your solution.
 See [granting service access to specific domains](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates#authorize-specific-domains) topic.
    {: tip}

 IBM {{site.data.keyword.cis_short_notm}} supports proxying for global load balancers.
 When a load balancer is proxied, it means that its traffic runs directly through {{site.data.keyword.cis_short_notm}}.
-Load balancers support both DNS-only and HTTP proxy modes, the traffic routing behavior differs as follows:
+Load balancers support both DNS-only and HTTP proxy modes, consider which of the two alternatives below best match your use case before proceeding as the traffic routing behavior differs as follows:
-   - Traffic that are proxied flows through CIS.
+   - Alternative 1: Traffic that is proxied flows through CIS.
-   - Traffic that are non-proxied (DNS-only mode) flows directly from the client to the origin.
+   - Alternative 2: Traffic that is non-proxied (DNS-only mode) flows directly from the client to the origin.
+In DNS-only mode, none of the CIS security, performance, and reliability features is applied.

-For more information read through the [Proxying DNS records and global load balancers](https://{DomainName}/docs/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) topic.
-Consider which of the two alternatives below best match your use case before proceeding.

 ![Architecture](images/solution41-vpc-multi-region/vpc-multi-region-alternatives.png){: class="center"}
 {: style="text-align: center;"}

+For more information read through the [Proxying DNS records and global load balancers](https://{DomainName}/docs/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) topic.

 ### Alternative 1: Proxy, traffic flows through {{site.data.keyword.cis_short_notm}}
 {: #vpc-multi-region-15}